apache/druid/docs/release-info/migr-mvd-array.md

 WHERE tags = 't3'
 ```

-### Example: overlap of two arrays
+### Example: one or more elements in array

-Filter rows for which the array or MVD overlaps a reference array.
+Filter rows for which the array or MVD contains one or more elements.
+Notice that [ARRAY_OVERLAP](../querying/sql-functions.md#array_overlap) checks for any overlapping elements, whereas [ARRAY_CONTAINS](../querying/sql-functions.md#array_contains) in the previous example checks that all elements are included.

 #### Array